2024 Olympics, opening ceremony: explanation of cultural references and nods

 The Richelieu site, located in the 2nd arrondissement of Paris, is the historic birthplace of the Bibliothèque nationale de France, which has housed collections of royal documents since 1721.
 A historic site, recently modernized, accessible to all!
 [Read more]

-Along the Seine, water jets, fountains and Jardins à la Française are a direct echo of Versailles, its great waters and its park designed by André LeNotre, and of chateau culture in general.
-The BMXs feature two historical figures in particular: Napoleon and Louis XIV.
+Along the Seine, water jets, fountains, and French gardens directly echo Versailles, its grand fountains, and its park designed by André Le Nôtre, and more generally, the culture of châteaux.
+On the BMX bikes, two historical figures stand out: Napoleon and Louis XIV

 Le Château de Versailles en visite et son programmeLe Château de Versailles en visite et son programmeLe Château de Versailles en visite et son programmeLe Château de Versailles en visite et son programme A visit to the Château de Versailles and its program